 Any undergraduate student, from any campus, is eligible to be a part of the Editorial Board.
 An ideal Editorial Board size is 5-10 students.
 Leadership roles are available for students seeking a more in-depth experience with this project.
 Editorial Board members should be motivated and independent students looking for editorial experiences.

-The Board meets twice a semester, in-person at University Park, and online through Zoom.
+The Board meets twice a semester, through Zoom.
 These meetings are to check-in, decide contest winners, and plan for future writing contests.
 During the semester writing contest (lasting one month), students will spend up to five hours a week reading and vetting submissions.

 Questions about this group can be sent to Hailley Fargo, firstname.lastname@example.org, Student Engagement Coordinator.